PlotSenseAI/PlotSenseAI-Hackathon-Submissions/README.md

   - Tech stack used
   - Setup instructions
   - Team members & roles
-  - Video demo link (see Step 4 for details)
+  - Video demo link (see Step 3 for details)
-  - Social media post links (see Step 5 for details)
+  - Social media post links (see Step 4 for details)

+### Step 3: Video Demo
+- Create a **3-5 minute demo video**
+- Upload to YouTube (public/unlisted) or Google Drive
+- Add the link to your GitHub README and submission JSON

+### Step 4: Social Media
+- Post about your project on Twitter/X and LinkedIn
+- Use hashtags: `#PlotSenseAIHackathon2025 #HavilahAcademy`
+- Tag: `@HavilahAcademy` and `@PlotSenseAI`
+- Add links to your submission JSON

-### Step 3: Submit to This Repository
+### Step 5: Submit to This Repository

 #### 🍴 Fork & Create Submission
 1. **Fork** this repository to your GitHub account